 As Black History Month ends, let’s commit to moving toward justice, to facing the challenge of discrimination within our mental health and addictions communities.
 Are we ready to stand up and to speak out?
 Let me know your thoughts.

 Editor’s note: As the voice of safety-net behavioral health organizations, the National Council believes a diverse mental health and addictions workforce helps eliminate health-related disparities.
-One way we contribute is through the National Council for Behavioral Health Addressing Health Disparities Leadership Program, which helps mid-level managers working in mental health and addiction service organizations gain the awareness, knowledge and leadership skills to help eliminate health disparities in their communities.
+One way we contribute is through the National Council for Mental Wellbeing Addressing Health Disparities Leadership Program, which helps mid-level managers working in mental health and addiction service organizations gain the awareness, knowledge and leadership skills to help eliminate health disparities in their communities.
 The Addressing Health Disparities Leadership Program class of 2017 has just been announced.
 The 2017 participants join four previous classes in helping create clinically competent systems of care, led by diverse and compassionate leaders from throughout the United States.